metabase/metabase/enterprise/frontend/src/embedding-sdk/dev.md

 #### Caching issues

-Most bundlers cache npm packages aggressively, here's how to clean the cache for the most used bundlers:
+Most bundlers optimize npm packages and cache the optimized files aggressively, here's how to clean the cache for the most used bundlers:

 next: `rm -rf .next`
 vite: `rm -rf node_modules/.vite`